Joseph-Maulin/Post_Here_Classifier/README.md

 !!!
-I am currently rebuilding this using Django.
+I am currently rebuilding this using Django and praw (the Reddit API).
 It should have more functionality and a much better UI.
 I will be hosting on google cloud in the near future, stay tuned!

+This readme is not current, but gives an idea of the Machine Learning side of the project.

+It uses an LSTM nueral network to train on reddit post data to predict to which subreddit a post would best fit.
+This will build over time as new post data will be trained for the model.
+It will also contain user post data to track recent user activity and post metrics.

 # Post_Here_Classifier